What are the Six Thinking Hats and Why Do They Matter?

 • Widely used in business, education, and creative fields

-The Six Thinking Hats is a model for parallel thinking developed by Edward de Bono.
-It's designed to help individuals and groups think more effectively by separating thinking into six clear functions and roles.
-Each "hat" is a different color and represents a different style of thinking:
+The Six Thinking Hats is a model for parallel thinking developed by Edward de Bono, where each thinking hat represents a different style of thinking.
+It’s designed to help individuals and groups think more effectively by separating thinking into six clear functions and roles.
+Each “hat” is a different color and represents a different style of thinking:

 1. White Hat (Information): Focuses on available data, facts, and objective information.
 It’s about being neutral and objective.